robotframework/robotframework/CONTRIBUTING.rst

 - Annotations should use the stringified format for annotations not supported by the minimum supported Python version.
 For example, ``"int | float"`` instead of ``Union[int, float]`` and ``"list[int]"`` instead of ``List[int]``.
+  Type aliases are an exception to this rule.
 - Keywords accepting either an integer or a float should typically be annotated as ``int | float`` instead of just ``float``.
 This way argument conversion tries to first convert arguments to an integer and only converts to a float if that fails.